 Ranking and reputation are not synonymous, which is why applicants are encouraged to research different rankings, their methodologies, and to consider what is important for their needs.

 4. Why do business schools want to be in rankings?

 It goes without saying that rankings of course help business schools attract talent and confirm their reputation.
 It’s important for schools to gain external validation of their program, but this also acts as a way for them to map their development and constantly improve.
 However, as Professor Dr. Markus Rudolf explains, they shouldn’t be the main steer for school’s strategy.
 “Rankings should not influence the strategy of a university,” he says.
 “Every university needs to decide which topics they want to create to add real value for students, society, and teachers.
 That being said, there are categories in some rankings that that are important for a sensible strategy, but not all rankings are good.
 It’s just as important to have the courage to actively ignore rankings that don’t suit the strategy and society of the school.”

 5. How does WHU rate in these rankings?

 Through such globally recognized rankings, WHU is making its mark on the international MBA market.
-In the 2020 Global MBA Ranking from the Financial Times, the WHU MBA Program achieved #1 in Germany, beating many other prestigious and well-reputed business schools and improving seven places worldwide since the previous ranking in 2019.
-The program scored extremely well in the areas related to internationality, with a massive 86% of students leaving their home countries in 2019 and choosing to complete their MBA at the WHU campus in Düsseldorf.
+In the 2021 Global MBA Ranking from the Financial Times, the WHU MBA Program achieved #1 in Germany, beating many other prestigious and well-reputed business schools and moving up ten places worldwide since the previous ranking in 2020.
+The program scored extremely well in the areas related to internationality, which was confirmed by the rankings in the categories 'international course experience' (3rd place), 'international mobility' (18th place) and 'aims achieved' (20th place).